Skip to main content

 The 19 Years Later epilogue on the films shows grown-up Harry sending his own children off to Hogwarts to have their own adventure.
 It’s this ending, not the one taking place in Hogwarts proper that gives the audience the teary-eyed closure they would expect for a franchise that defined their childhood.

 When Harry, Ron, and Hermione pose against the battered remains of Hogwarts, they've eliminated the threat, but they haven’t won back anything.
 They’re not kids anymore.
 That part of their life was stolen from them by 2,000 pages of trauma.
 They’ll never really get it back.
 But when Harry and friends say goodbye to their kids, and John Williams’ “Leaving Hogwarts” starts to play, we understand what they’ve won.
-The magic may be gone for them, but they’ve saved it for the next generation.
+The magic may be gone for them, but they’ve saved it for the next generation, and through their diligence, they've proven its fortitude.
 Hogwarts is still standing, still opening its arms for all the lost orphans who need to find their destinies.
 Harry, and anyone else who has taken this journey with him, has graduated from a recipient of childhood magic to a guardian of it.

 Our Harry Potter

 There’s one directorial decision in particular that really makes the case for both movie adaptations as a whole and these movie adaptations specifically.
 It comes with Harry’s first heart-to-heart with Sirius in “Prisoner of Azkaban,” the one right before the werewolf incident, where Sirius asks Harry if he would like to come and live with him.
-In the book, this interaction happens while Harry and company are climbing out of the tunnel, but the movie restages it in a way that only would have read well on film.
-Something happens in Cuaron’s film that doesn’t happen in the book, something that doesn’t necessarily advance the plot any further, but it does underline the scene in a way that drives the story home.
+In the book, this interaction happens while Harry and company are climbing out of the tunnel, but the movie restages it in a very specific way.
+Something happens in Cuaron’s film that doesn’t happen in the book.
+It's an almost incidental change, something that doesn’t necessarily advance the plot any further, but it does underline the scene in a way that never fails to bring tears to my eyes.

 Right after they’ve surfaced out of the roots of the Whomping Willow, Sirius sees the grand vista of Hogwarts castle, and the sight of it has this almost magnetic effect on him.
 The majesty of the castle, the knowledge of the magic contained therein, his memories of finding home in those walls as a child, it all just makes him need to catch a better view of it.
 Just as Harry joins him by his side, Sirius remarks, “I remember the first time I walked through those doors.”
 We know exactly what he means.